[PR]

 Standard API methods

-parameter.
-Valid values for this parameter are compat
+tweet_mode parameter.
+Valid values for this parameter are compat and

 The default mode (if no parameter is provided) is compatibility mode.